Back to All Posts

 4. Don’t Use Tobacco

-Smoking and use of tobacco products, including e-cigarettes, cigars and smokeless tobacco, cause or worsen numerous diseases and conditions.
+Smoking and use of tobacco products, including e-cigarettes, cigars and smokeless tobacco, can cause or worsen numerous diseases and conditions.
 Smoking, by itself, is the leading cause of preventable death in the U.S.

 5. Manage Weight